faridekhalili/Appclustering/README.md

 ##### Training word embedding models

-Word embedding models can be trained on subsets of the training datase, clustered by the best topic models trained in each of the topic modeling algorithms.
+Word embedding models can be trained on subsets of the training dataset, clustered by the best topic models trained in each of the topic modeling algorithms.

 To train word embedding models trained on these subsets seperated by the topics: